With driverless cars running late, a startup tries remote-control trucks

 The startup decided to enter logistics as a way to survive in the meantime.
 Even the stopgap provider in the self-driving industry needed a stopgap strategy.

-“The big thing about that shift between driving locally and driving remotely — although it’s different, it doesn’t necessarily mean it’s more difficult,” said Shukman.
-A highlight reel released by Phantom shows Shukman backing into impossibly narrow spaces, and he describes the visibility on the monitors as superior to looking through a truck windshield.
+“The big thing about that shift between driving locally and driving remotely-although it’s different, it doesn’t necessarily mean it’s more difficult,” said Shukman.
+A highlight reel released by Phantom shows Shukman backing into impossibly narrow spaces, and he describes the visibility on the monitors as superior to looking through a truck’s windshield.

 Most of Phantom Auto’s warehouse clients plan to teach current truck operators to do the job remotely.
 A few drivers have already been through the training.
 “They were a little nervous at first,” said Shukman, “and then within the two-week period they were nailing maneuvers that very few people can do.”